alexwernick/arc-2024/README.md

 ## Overview
 The code is best understood starting at [arc_2024/runner.py](arc_2024/runner.py).
 The function `run` is called from [arc_2024/main.py](arc_2024/main.py) if running locally or from the Jupyter Notebook [arc_2024/arcprize_2024.ipynb](arc_2024/arcprize_2024.ipynb) when running on Kaggle.
 The runner has three main parts of interest.

 1. Using the `Interpreter` to generate `Shape` objects that are contained in the inputs of the ARC tasks.
-These shapes attempt the allow the solver to 'see' the problems as a human would, in shapes and relations to them.
+These shapes attempt to allow the solver to 'see' the problems as a human would.
 Later these shapes can be used to build background knowledge relating to a set of predicates used in FOIL.
 More on that later...
 2. Using the `GridSizeSolver` to solve the output grid sizes for a certain task.
 This class constructs `Predicate` objects, a target `Literal` and background knowledge that is then fed to the FOIL algorithm.
 3. Using the result of the `GridSizeSolver`, the `Solver` similarly constructs `Predicate` objects, a target `Literal` and background knowledge that is then fed to the FOIL algorithm.
 This time, the range of predicates is much larger in scope to handle the huge amount of variance seen in the ARC tasks.
 In fact the range of predicates here is too limited to solve the majority of ARC tasks but serves a good example as how this kind of approach can be used on a subset of tasks.

 ### Interpreter
 The Interpreter, found in [arc_2024/representations/interpreter.py](arc_2024/representations/interpreter.py), finds shapes by two methods, `LOCAL_SEARCH` or `SEPARATOR`.

 - `LOCAL_SEARCH` method searches the grids for any connected colours.
-A connection is when a colour is connected horizontally, vertically or diagonally.
+A connection is when a colour is connected horizontally, vertically, or diagonally.
 We consider shapes which are made up of only one colour as well as shapes of mixed colour.
 - `SEPARATOR` method breaks up the grids, using lines, in to separate shapes.
 We do not, in these cases, require there to be connected colours.
 An example of one such task solved by this interpretation is [7c008303](https://arcprize.org/play?task=7c008303).
 You can see below, there is an input example where the bottom left green squares would all be considered to be in one shape.
 This is necessary for the solution to be found by FOIL.
 In `LOCAL_SEARCH` multiple shapes would be interpreted

 ![alt text](readme_images/ex2_7c008303_input.png)